Fantastic Four in film: Recurring cast and characters

-Crew
+Additional details

 Home media

 20th Century Fox Home Entertainment released Fantastic Four (2005), Fantastic Four: Rise of the Silver Surfer and Fantastic Four (2015) on DVD, Blu-ray and digital download.
 The films were also released on DVD and Blu-ray box sets:

 Reception

 Box office performance

-The Fantastic Four film series has grossed over $342 million in North America and over $803 million worldwide.
+The Fantastic Four film series has grossed over $608 million in North America and over $1.3 billion worldwide.

 Critical and public response

-Reception for all Fantastic Four films have been generally negative by critics.
+None of the pre-MCU Fantastic Four films received a positive critical reception.
 Scott Weinberg of eFilmCritic called the 1994 film "[a] painfully silly film, one with more heroic intentions than actual assets".

-Rene Rodriguez of The Miami Herald gave negative reviews to the Fantastic Four films directed by Tim Story.
+Rene Rodriguez of Miami Herald gave negative reviews to the Fantastic Four films directed by Tim Story.
 Regarding Rise of the Silver Surfer, he said that the "story does the same sort of efficient, impersonal job he did on the first film, keeping things at such a basic, almost childish level that it seems the movie is aimed squarely, if not exclusively, at the 12-and-under set".
 However, Roger Moore of Orlando Sentinel gave Story's Fantastic Four films good reviews.
-He called the first film as a "popcorn popper" and a "cinematic sugar buzz" and the second film an "entertaining film that doesn't overstay its welcome".
+He called the first film a "popcorn popper" and a "cinematic sugar buzz" and the second film an "entertaining film that doesn't overstay its welcome".

-The 2015 Fantastic Four film was the weakest reviewed of the series; it was criticised for its dark, humorless tone, its character arcs, designs (especially that of Dr. Doom), bland acting, and poorly written story.
-Director Josh Trank was himself not satisfied, posting a message on Twitter stating he had envisioned a better version of the film, but it was ruined by Fox; he later deleted the message.
+The 2015 reboot film was the most weakly reviewed in the series.
+It was criticized for its dark and humorless tone, its character arcs, designs (especially that of Dr. Doom), bland acting, and poorly written story.
+Director Josh Trank was not satisfied, posting a message on Twitter stating he had envisioned a better version of the film, which audiences would "probably never see".
+He later deleted the message.

+First Steps was the first Fantastic Four film to receive mainly positive reviews.

 Cancelled films

+Fantastic Four 3

+A third installment of the 2005 Fantastic Four series was stated to be under consideration.
+In May 2007, before the release of The Rise of the Silver Surfer, Tim Story, who directed the first two installments, expressed his interest in casting Djimon Hounsou as Black Panther.
+A month later, he stated he had wanted to feature the Puppet Master as a villain.
+By August 2009, a potential third Fantastic Four film was cancelled.

 Doctor Doom

-At San Diego Comic-Con International 2017, Noah Hawley said that he was developing a film centered on Doctor Doom.
+At the 2017 San Diego Comic-Con, Noah Hawley said that he was developing a film centered on Doctor Doom.
 Dan Stevens was also said to be involved with the film.
-In June 2018, Hawley stated that the script was almost finished, but that there was "a little uncertainty" about whether it would be filmed due to his upcoming film Pale Blue Dot and the fact that Disney plans to acquire Fox.
-In March 2019, Hawley revealed that he was still unsure about whether he would be continuing the project, as it had not been officially greenlit, but that he had spoken to Kevin Feige about it.
+In June 2018, Hawley said that the script was almost finished, but that there was "a little uncertainty" about whether it would be filmed due to his upcoming film Pale Blue Dot and the acquisition of 21st Century Fox by Disney.
+In 2019, Hawley revealed that he was still unsure about whether he would be continuing the project, as it had not been officially greenlit, but that he had spoken to Kevin Feige about it.
 That August, Hawley told Deadline that the movie "is done", implying that he was no longer working on it.